lambdaclass/concrete/README.md

 style capability discipline, and Lean 4 kernel checked proofs.
 It is not a proof assistant.
 It is a no GC systems language that Lean can reason about.
 The compiler is written in Lean 4.
-The long term aim is to prove selected compiler properties in the same kernel, but that work is gated.
-See "Where Concrete is honest" below.
+The long term aim is to prove selected compiler properties in the same kernel, but that work is gated in the roadmap.

 Concretely, that means: